IDinsight/ask-a-question/docs/components/litellm-proxy/index.md

 ## Example config

 You can see an example `litellm_proxy_config.yaml` file below.
-In our backend code, we refer to the models by their custom task `model_name` (e.g. "summarize"), but which actual LLM model each call is routed to is set here.
+In our backend code, we refer to the models by their custom task `model_name` (e.g. "generate-response"), but which actual LLM model each call is routed to is set here.

 ```yaml